Stochastic Calculus with respect to Gaussian Processes: Stochastic integral with respect to Gaussian process

 \subsection{Wiener integral with respect to $G$}

-In all this subsection one denotes $I$ a Borel set of $\rR$ and $f:\rR \rightarrow \R$ a deterministic and measurable function\footnote{This - of course! - includes the case of deterministic and measurable functions $f:\rR_{D} \rightarrow \R$}.
-We want to define the integral of $f$, on $I$, with respect to $G$.
+In all this subsection one denotes $I$ a Borel set of $\rR$ and $f:\rR \rightarrow \R$ a deterministic and measurable function We want to define the integral of $f$, on $I$, with respect to $G$.
 Since the map $s \mapsto G_s$ is (weakly) differentiable on $I$, one may think to define formally the Wiener integral \textit{wrt} $G$, denoted $\int_{I}\ f(s) \ \di G_s$, by setting:

-assuming $s\mapsto f(s) \ W^{(G)}_{s}$ is \oS-integrable on $I$.
+assuming $s\mapsto f(s) \cdot W^{(G)}_{s}$ is \oS-integrable on $I$.
 More precisely we have the following definition.

 \begin{defi}{(Wiener integral with respect to $G$) \\} For any Borel set $I$ of $\rR$ and any deterministic measurable function $f:I\mapsto\R$ such that $s\mapsto f(s) \ W^{(G)}_{s}$ is \oS-integrable on $I$, one says that $\int_{I} f(s) \ \di G_s$, defined by \eqref{oeriheorihv}, is the Wiener integral of $f$ on $I$, with respect to $G$, if $\int_{I} f(s) \ \di G_s$ belongs to $(L^2)$. \end{defi}